ocaml/ocaml.org/data/planet/mirage/adding-the-qubes-target-to-mirage.md

       RExec.disconnect qrexec
     );
 </code></pre>
 <p>This hooks another function into the event loop: a listener which hears shutdown requests from <a href="https://github.com/mirage/mirage-platform/blob/2d044a499824c98ee2f067b71110883e9226d8cf/xen/lib/lifecycle.ml#L21">OS.Lifecycle</a> and disconnects <code>RExec</code> when they're heard.
-The <code>disconnect</code> has the side effect of terminating the <code>agent_listener</code> if it's running, as documented in <a href="https://github.com/talex5/mirage-qubes/master/lib/qubes.mli#L130%22">mirage-qubes</a>.</p>
+The <code>disconnect</code> has the side effect of terminating the <code>agent_listener</code> if it's running, as documented in <a href="https://github.com/talex5/mirage-qubes/master/lib/qubes.mli#L130%22 - [404 Not Found]">mirage-qubes</a>.</p>
 <p><code>qubes-mirage-skeleton</code> then configures its networking (we'll talk about this later) and runs a test to make sure it can reach the outside world.
 Once that's finished, it calls the <code>agent_listener</code> defined above, which listens for commands via <code>RExec.listen</code>.</p>
 <h2>making mirageos unikernels</h2>
 <p>Building MirageOS unikernels is a three-phase process:</p>